 Common Defenses Against Theft Crimes

-There are several ways in which a skilled criminal defense attorney can help you eliminate or reduce your charge.
+There are several ways in which a skilled criminal defense attorney can help you eliminate or reduce your charges.
 Some of the most common forms of defense include:

 - Lack of specific intent to steal property